 Making perfect venison burgers isn’t hard.
 All you need to do is add a bit of fat and a few flavors to make this underrated meat shine on burger night.

+Venison burgers are a popular dish to make with ground deer meat, but they often end up dry, tough and gamey.
 If you find that this is usually true for you, you’re probably cooking venison burgers like you’re cooking beef burgers.
 With just a few simple tricks, you can take your wild game burger night to the next level and start using up that ground venison you have in the freezer.
 (For more venison cooking tips check out my free guide!)

 Venison burgers are always a go-to in our house year-round when we’re trying to use up ground venison, and these honestly are so crazy flavorful and juicy, I like them even more than traditional beef or turkey burgers.
 The best part is the lean, grass-fed, responsibly sourced protein.